yyysjz1997/SGDP/readme.md

 - model.py: Our stream-graph neural network model and  the subfunction for training, testing and prediction.
 - pred_list_gene.py: Generate the local and global connection matrix and hybrid connection matrix.
 And executive the single-step and rolling data prefetching, output the HR and EPR for corresponding input trace.
 - utils.py: Other functions for data processing and model building.
 Besides, there is a function for global stream-graph structure.
-- Appendix.pdf: The Supplementary Material for SGDP.
-It includes many details results and introduction of algorithm reproducing.